We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Mortgage refinance can help borrowers save money on interest and lower their monthly payments, but it’s important to understand all the associated costs to ensure it’s worth it.

-Borrowers who refinance have to foot the bill for loan underwriting fees, appraisal fees and title search fees, among other costs.
-These expenses can add up, so if your goal with refinancing is to save money, you should try to calculate if and when your savings from a lower interest rate will make up the cost of refinancing.
+Borrowers who refinance have to foot the bill for loan underwriting fees, a home appraisal and title search fees, among other costs.
+These expenses can add up, so if your goal is to save money, you should calculate if and when your savings from a lower interest rate will make up the cost of refinancing.

 Here’s what you need to know about how much it will cost to refinance a mortgage: